Mako Komuro, formerly Princess Mako of Akishino

 Mako attended the Gakushūin School for her primary and secondary education.
 She then studied English at University College Dublin in 2010, and the University of Edinburgh in 2012.
 In 2014, she graduated from the International Christian University in Tokyo, with a degree in Art and Cultural Heritage.
 In 2016, Mako received a Masters Degree in art museum and gallery studies at the University of Leicester in England.
 She worked as a researcher at the Research Museum of the University of Tokyo until August 2021.

 In May 2017, it was announced that Mako would marry commoner Kei Komuro whom she met at the International Christian University.
 The engagement was officially announced in September 2017.
 The couple was expected to marry on November 4, 2018.
-However, it was announced on February 6, 2018, that the formal engagement and wedding will be postponed until at least 2020, saying the couple was not yet ready for marriage.
+However, it was announced on February 6, 2018, that the formal engagement and wedding would be postponed until at least 2020, saying the couple was not yet ready for marriage.
 In June 2019, Mako’s father Crown Prince Akishino said he did not know whether the marriage would take place following reports that Komuro’s mother was involved in a financial dispute.
-It was alleged that Komuro’s mother’s received four million yen from her former fiancé, some of which went towards paying Komuro’s tuition fees.
+It was alleged that Komuro’s mother received four million yen from her former fiancé, some of which went towards paying Komuro’s tuition fees.
 The dispute resulted in the Imperial Family and the public’s disapproval of the marriage.
 In November 2020, the Imperial Household Agency announced that there was still no date for the marriage.

-In September 2021, it was reported that the marriage will take place in the form of a simple ceremony at a government office on October 26, 2021.
+In September 2021, it was reported that the marriage would take place in the form of a simple ceremony at a government office on October 26, 2021.
 Mako announced that she would not accept the Japanese government’s taxpayer-funded payment of approximately $1.3 million given to royal women upon leaving the Imperial Family.
 According to Article 12 of the Imperial Household Law of 1947, “In case a female of the Imperial Family marries a person other than the Emperor or a member of the Imperial Family, she shall lose the status of Imperial Family member.”
 Upon her marriage, Princess Mako would have to relinquish her title from birth, her official membership in the Imperial Family, and any monetary allowance from the state.
 After her marriage, Her Imperial Highness Princess Mako would be known as Mako Komuro.
 Mako’s paternal aunt Sayako Kuroda, the only daughter of her grandfather Emperor Akihito, and three of Emperor Akihito’s sisters are among the Japanese princesses since the end of World War II who have been required to relinquish their membership in the Imperial Family upon their marriages to commoners.

 Kei Komuro and Mako Komuro at the press event after their marriage